ethereum/consensus-specs/specs/core/1_shard-data-chains.md

-# Ethereum 2.0 Phase 1 -- Shard Data Chains
+# Ethereum 2.0 Phase 1 -- Shards Data Chains

 __NOTICE__: This document is a work-in-progress for researchers and implementers.